January 3, 1977: Apple Computer Co. is officially incorporated, with Steve Jobs and Steve Wozniak listed as co-founders.

 What was different was the Apple II.
 Apple’s first true mass-market computer, the Apple II shipped with a keyboard, BASIC compatibility and, most notably, color graphics.
 Apple later augmented these features with great peripherals like the Disk II 5 1/4-inch floppy drive and superb software, ranging from games to productivity tools like VisiCalc.

 Getting the Apple II manufactured, though, required a lot more money than Jobs or Wozniak possessed.
 This is where angel investor Markkula came into the picture.
-(After making millions on stock options acquired as a marketing manager for Fairchild Semiconductor and Intel, Markkula had retired at age 32.)

-Markkula was introduced to Jobs by marketing whiz Regis McKenna and venture capitalist Don Valentine.
 In November 1976, Markkula agreed to help Jobs and Woz create a business plan for Apple.
 They targeted sales of $500 million within a decade.

 Markkula invested $92,000 of his own cash.
 And he helped get Apple a quarter of a million dollars’ credit from Bank of America.

-Incorporating the business was next, and took place on January 3, 1977.
+Incorporating the business came next, and took place on January 3, 1977.
 Apple Computer Co. then bought out the earlier Apple partnership for $5,308.96.
 The following month, Apple brought in Michael Scott to manage the company as its first CEO.
 (His salary? $26,000 per year.)